SALT TO THE WOUND

-The following material was written for individuals trying to recover from a relationship that's had toxic consequences for them, and is not intended as a support resource for Borderlines or anyone with BPD traits.
-If you suspect that you have these traits, please leave this website and redirect your attention to alternative web content, which might feel more congruent with your personal views and needs.
+This article is for survivors of a relationship that's had toxic consequences for them.
+It is not intended for anyone with BPD traits!
+If you suspect you have borderline personality features, what follows could feel injurious to you!
+Please leave this site immediately and seek alternative web content that may be more congruent with your personal views and needs.

 You might be licking fresh wounds in the aftermath of your BPD break-up, or you may have somehow gotten beyond craving your Borderline at this point.
 If that's true, and you're continuing to ache and obsess, it's very likely you're beating yourself up for staying too long--or getting involved at all.
 This is counterproductive, and stopping it with effective new tools can be learned.

 Taking 'responsibility' for your predicament is only useful in hindsight, so you can learn from mistakes you've made along the way, and not repeat them.
 It is not useful while you're trying to mend from any sort of upset or trauma!
-It keeps you from staying with Your feelings, respecting them, and getting to the other side of that struggle.
+It keeps you from staying with Your painful feelings, respecting them, and getting to the other side of this struggle.
 Basically, your poor brain gets trapped in playing both sides of that net, which doesn't work in tennis--or in love.
-You learned this ridiculous habit in childhood or later--but it surely doesn't serve you here!
-In fact, it suggests enmeshment, which isn't healthy.
+You learned this ridiculous habit in childhood, but it doesn't serve you here!

 During this relationship, you navigated exquisite ups and devastating downs.
-If he or she acted lovingly, you started trusting that you were lovable.
-When you were diminished, guilted or shamed for behaving imperfectly (according to your lover), you felt undesirable, ashamed and worthless.
-In short, you've allowed this guy or gal to micro-manage your pleasure and pain--but giving that kind of power to somebody else is not only foolish, it's dangerous.
+If he or she acted lovingly, you started trusting that you were lovable, and those marvelous feelings were here to stay.
+When you were diminished, guilted or shamed for behaving imperfectly in your lover's eyes, you felt undesirable, ashamed and worthless.
+In essence, you've allowed this guy or gal to micro-manage your pleasure and your pain--but giving that kind of power to somebody else is not only foolish, it's dangerous!